-Travel insurance coverage can minimize the considerable financial risks of traveling: accidents, illness, missed flights, canceled tours, lost baggage, theft, terrorism, travel-company bankruptcies, emergency evacuation, and getting your body home if you die.
-Each traveler's potential loss varies, depending on how much of your trip is prepaid, the refundability of the air ticket you purchased, your state of health, the value of your luggage, where you're traveling, the financial health of your tour company and airline, and what coverage you already have (through your medical insurance, homeowners' or renters' insurance, and/or credit card).
+Travel insurance can minimize the considerable financial risks of traveling: accidents, illness, missed flights, canceled tours, lost baggage, theft, terrorism, travel-company bankruptcies, emergency evacuation, and getting your body home if you die.
+Each traveler’s potential loss varies, depending on how much of your trip is prepaid, the refundability of the air ticket you purchased, your state of health, the value of your luggage, where you’re traveling, the financial health of your tour company and airline, and what coverage you already have (through your medical insurance, homeowners or renters insurance, and/or credit card).

 For some travelers, insurance is a good deal; for others, it’s not.
 What are the chances you’ll need it?
 How willing are you to take risks?
 How much is peace of mind worth to you?
 Take these considerations into account, understand your options, and make an informed decision for your trip.

 The insurance menu includes five main courses: trip cancellation and interruption, medical, evacuation, baggage, and flight insurance.
 Supplemental policies can be added to cover specific concerns, such as identity theft or political evacuation.
 The various types are generally sold in some combination — rather than buying only baggage, medical, or cancellation insurance, you’ll usually purchase a package that includes most or all of them.
 If you want just one type of coverage in particular — such as medical — ask for that (though it might come with a little cancellation or baggage insurance, too).
 “Comprehensive insurance” covers all of the above (plus expenses incurred if your trip is delayed, if you miss your flight, or if your tour company changes your itinerary).